 That’s not all; in addition to the fine, an infringer could face jail time if the court finds them guilty.
 It seems that NZGRC is not interested in punishing people who are betting at sporting events, but are more interested in taking money away from those who are breaking the law.

 This makes me wonder what the problem is here.
 Is it gambling, or is it sports betting?
+According to the New Zealand Gambling Regulatory Commission sports betting in 666casino is secure as long as all the requisite stuff are legal and the casino follows the rules.

 It seems clear to me that the former, as I mentioned, is legal.
 I don’t understand why the latter is not.
 Does gambling break any laws?
 Would the police care to comment?
 What is the best way to take back the public’s money from NZGRC, and what can be done about it?